Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms

 In many optical quantum circuits, Gaussian circuits are relatively easy to implement, but not sufficient for universal quantum computation.
 Hence, additional resources are introduced through non-Gaussian state preparation, non-Gaussian measurements, and measurement and feedforward~\cite{knill2001scheme, arrazola2021quantum, bourassa2021blueprint, larsen2025integrated, aghaee2025scaling, scheel2003measurement}.
 In this section, however, we investigate Gaussian circuits without any measurement and feedforward operations, but allow arbitrary input states and measurements, and we consider the associated computational tasks.

-\textit{Sampling.---} As emphasized in the previous section, since such a configuration can realize boson sampling circuits~\cite{aaronson2011computational, hamilton2017gaussian, deshpande2021quantum}, classical simulation of their sampling behavior is known to be hard.
+\textit{Sampling.---} For sampling, we consider the following configuration: \begin{itemize} \item Input state: product state; \item Quantum circuit: Gaussian unitary circuit; \item Measurement: Gaussian measurement. \end{itemize} As emphasized in the previous section, since such a configuration can realize boson sampling circuits~\cite{aaronson2011computational, hamilton2017gaussian, deshpande2021quantum}, classical simulation of their sampling behavior is known to be hard.
 On the other hand, if the input state is restricted to Gaussian states and hence the entire circuit is Gaussian, it is well established that such circuits are efficiently classically simulable~\cite{mari2012positive, weedbrook2012gaussian, rahimi2016sufficient}.